Cubone

 Cubone (/ˈkjuːboʊn/), known in Japan as Karakara (カラカラ), is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise.
 First introduced in the video games Pokémon Red and Blue, it has appeared in multiple games including Pokémon Go and the Pokémon Trading Card Game, as well as various merchandise.
-It has been considered one of the saddest and creepiest Pokémon in the series, with its concept being that it is wearing the skull of its dead mother.
+It has been considered one of the saddest and most disturbing Pokémon in the series, with its concept being that it is wearing the skull of its dead mother.
 This story first appeared in Red and Blue and has been redone in other works, such as the Pokémon Origins anime.
 It has also been the subject of creepypastas and theories, most notably a theory that Cubone is the baby of the Pokémon Kangaskhan after its mother died.
 It served as the inspiration for the Skull Crawler creature in the film Kong: Skull Island.